jamesWalker55/qmul-final-project-report/src/presentation.md

 Current file management systems are inefficient for managing a large number of files:

 - They are based on a hierarchical structure (directory tree) which makes it difficult to search for files based on their content [@henderson2009empirical] [@hicks-2008-organizing].
-- They are also less flexible when it comes to organising and retrieving files [@henderson2011document].
+- They can also less flexible when it comes to organising and retrieving files [@henderson2011document].

 ------

 Investigate and develop a tag-based file manager.

 - Allows users to assign tags to their files; provides a search function to search for files based on their tags.
-- Make the system easy to use for users with no prior knowledge of tagging or file management - UI is one of the focus of this project.
+- Make the system easy to use for users with no prior knowledge of tagging or file management - UX is one of the focus of this project.

 # Project Objectives